zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 This will mark the Ubuntu kernel as valid, so it will continue to boot next time.

-Now you can switch back and forth between the official Chrome OS release and Ubuntu just by flipping the dev-mode switch.
+Now you can switch back and forth between the official ChromeOS release and Ubuntu just by flipping the dev-mode switch.
 Going from dev-mode to normal mode erases STATE (`/dev/sda1`), but much more quickly.
 Going from normal to dev-mode again would normally do a slow erase of `/dev/sda1`, but since we're booting